Build a site

 Next, you'll upload one of the images from this folder to use as the banner at the top of your site.
 In ArcGIS Hub, content is organized into rows.
 The banner is the first row of your site.

-3. In ArcGIS Hub, point to the first row (the banner with an image background and your site's title).
-In the toolbar that appears to the side of the banner, click the edit button.
+3. In ArcGIS Hub, point to the first row (the banner with an image background).
+In the toolbar to the side of the banner, click the edit button.

 Edit button for banner row